inductiva/inductiva/docs-sources/opensees/quick-start.md

 To run OpenSees scripts written in Python, all you need to do is change the `interface` parameter to `python` to match the file type of your OpenSeesPy use case.

+## Run the EESD OpenSees distribution
+To run the EESD OpenSees distribution, all you need to do is change the `interface` parameter to `eesd` to match the file type of your OpenSees use case.

 ```{banner_small}
 :origin: opensees
 ```